 Succulent dormancy for heat is a different story.
 While they may not be actively taking up water when temperatures reach their peak during the summer, most succulents want their roots to stay cool.
 They are likely focusing on developing deeper roots so they can better withstand heat and drought.

 You'll still end up watering less than normal, but completely withholding water can cause them to dry up too much and die.

 Aeoniums tend to really show off whether they're enjoying the weather or want to go into hiding.
 Take a look at this discussion for some great examples.

 If you have Aeoniums outdoors during extremely hot temperatures, they'll appreciate some water to keep their roots cool.

-You’ve likely realized by now that knowing what varieties of succulents you own in important in keeping them healthy year round.
+You've likely realized by now that knowing what varieties of succulents you own is important in keeping them healthy year round.
 Take a look at my post on succulent identification to get help identifying your succulents.

 Traditionally, succulents might be divided into categories of “Winter Dormant” and “Summer Dormant”.
 Let's dive in to what that actually means for succulents.

 Succulents that are dormant in the winter will actively grow during the spring, summer, and fall months.
 However, during the hottest days of summer (July/August in the US), they will go through a mini dormancy period and slow down their growth.

 While these plants tend to like things warmer than some of their other succulent friends, they still don't like the extreme heat and will shut down to stay alive.